vllm-project/vllm/docs/source/getting_started/tpu-installation.rst

 In order for you to use Cloud TPUs you need to have TPU quota granted to your Google Cloud Platform project.
-TPU quotas specify how many TPUs you can use in a GPC project and are specified in terms of TPU version, the numnber of TPU you want to use, and quota type.
+TPU quotas specify how many TPUs you can use in a GPC project and are specified in terms of TPU version, the number of TPU you want to use, and quota type.
 For more information, see `TPU quota <https://cloud.google.com/tpu/docs/quota#tpu_quota>`_.

 For TPU pricing information, see `Cloud TPU pricing <https://cloud.google.com/tpu/pricing>`_.